 Pompeo rushes to Kabul to jumpstart flagging peace process

-US Secretary of State Mike Pompeo has arrived in Kabul on an urgent visit to try to move forward a peace deal signed last month with the Taliban.
-The trip comes despite the coronavirus pandemic, at a time when world leaders and statesmen are curtailing official travel.
+US Secretary of State Mike Pompeo arrived on Monday in Kabul on an urgent visit to try to move forward a US peace deal signed last month with the Taliban, a trip that comes despite the coronavirus pandemic, at a time when world leaders and statesmen are curtailing official travel.
 Since the signing of the deal, the peace process has become stalled amid political turmoil in Afghanistan, with the country's leaders squabbling over who was elected president.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)